Pandora and the Flying Dutchman (1951) - full transcript

 death would be denied me.

-Yet I might be redeemed.
+Yet, I might be redeemed.

-After seven years and ever
+After seven years, and never

 again after seven years,